 Dave Halliday from Dumfries was a stunningly prolific goal scorer.
-From starting his career at Queen of the South, Halliday scored 375 senior goals as well as scoring goals at two then non-league clubs.
+From starting his career at Queen of the South, Halliday scored 373 goals in 488 competitive games for senior clubs as well as scoring goals at two then non-league clubs.
 He is the 10th highest league goal scorer in UK football history.
 He is among a very select group of 28 players to have scored over 200 goals in England’s top division.
-In the IFFHS list of the world’s highest league goal scorers Halliday is 56th.
+In the IFFHS list of the world’s highest league goal scorers Halliday is 56th (as at 2010).
 His 38 Dundee goals in 1923-24 made him top scorer in Scotland’s top tier that season.
 His 43 Sunderland goals in 1928–29 gave him the same distinction in England’s top flight that season.
 He is the most recent of only two players to have been outright top scorer in both divisions.

 As a manager only Halliday and Alex Ferguson have guided Aberdeen to be Scottish champions.
 Halliday also won the Scottish Cup and a reduced unofficial version of the League Cup with Aberdeen.
 He was also successful managing Leicester City to a divisional title ensuring promotion to England’s top tier.